DigitalContactTracing/covid_code/README.md

 The official documentation can be found [here](https://digitalcontacttracing.github.io/covid_code/doc/site/).

 ## How to cite:
-If you use this code in your work, please consider citing the paper
+If you use this code in your work, please consider citing the paper:

 ```bibtex:
 @techreport{Cencetti2020,